About Tarragon

 Yes, tarragon is a perennial herb.
 With proper care, the plant can live and produce for several years indoors.
 In colder climates if grown outdoors, it may die back in winter but will regrow from the roots in spring.

-Can I grow Tarragon indoors
+Can I grow Tarragon in my indoor space

 Difficulty